 All the steps of the IEP process, the principles behind it, the individuals involved in writing it, and its required components are laid out in the Individuals with Disabilities Education Act (IDEA), the federal law that governs special education.
 If your child receives services as an infant or toddler, the document that sets out the services she will receive is called the Individualized Family Service Plan (IFSP).
-The IEP is written by a group of people who make up your child's educational team, of which you are in important member.
+The IEP is written by a group of people who make up your child’s educational team, of which you are an important member.
 The IEP describes the services your child will receive for one year, and a new one must be written every year.
-Before writing the plan, members of your child's education team must conduct an assessment to identify her strengths and the areas in which she needs services.
+Before writing the plan, members of your child’s education team must conduct an assessment to identify her strengths and the areas in which she needs services.

 Essential Elements of the IEP

 When you meet with your child’s educational team to write her IEP, you will find that the plan has a number of different sections.
 The following elements all need to be explained or identified in the plan.
 You may find the terminology—which comes from the law that created the IEP—confusing at first, but it will be helpful to become familiar with it ahead of time.

 - Your child’s present levels of educational performance: This section describes your child’s current status, what she can do, and what she knows at the time the IEP is written.
 This includes a description of how your child’s visual impairment affects her involvement and progress in the general curriculum.